Python Classes

 roger.bark() # 'WOF!'

-One important features of classes is inheritance.
+One important feature of classes is inheritance.
+It lets a class reuse the methods of another class.

 We can create an Animal class with a method walk():